thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 But, bad code is not necessarily a problem even if it gets into production, as long as we can detect it and fix it fast.

 However, branching will only bring a **false sense of security** and **a false sense of control**.
 Because again ... it delays feedback.
 It introduces batch work.
 Because of the increased batch sizes, it increases changesets and thus increases the amount of code released into the wild.
 In turn, this increases risks.
-In the end, what they are trying to avoid, i.e. taking risks, breaking things, is actually reinforced by adopting more processes through using feature branching.
+In the end, what they are trying to avoid, i.e. taking risks, breaking things, is in effect reinforced by adopting more processes through using feature branching.

 In all honesty, **it is this false sense of security that makes feature branching so evil**.
 Feature branches tend to hide the real problems teams have.
-Whereas, when teams commit immediately into mainline, it will uncover their problems and allow teams to actually do something about it.
+Whereas, when teams commit immediately into mainline, it will uncover their problems and allow teams to literally do something about it.

-To conclude, teams do not have the necessary practices in-place allowing them to move away from feature branches.
-This is the exact reason teams are reaching to that *safety blanket*.
+To conclude, teams do not have the necessary practices in place allowing them to move away from feature branches.
+This is the exact reason teams are reaching that *safety blanket*.

 Sincerely, breaking with this way of working requires quite some expertise and experience.
 Changing this is not an overnight task.
 It requires a tremendous